ashesh-0/ashesh.github.io/_pages/jakob_macke.md

     3. its brightness,
     4. the uncertainty estimates in brightness estimation and localization estimation.

-    This prediction is delivered by the model by giving output an 8 channel feature map having the same spatial dimensions as the input frames.
+    This prediction is delivered by the model by giving output an 9 feature map (paper erroneously states it as 8) having the same spatial dimensions as the input frames with each channel corresponding to one output type as described above.

 ### DECODE network overview
 It has two submodules.
 Frame analysis module takes as input one frame and it predicts the feature embeddings.
-Temporal Context Module takes in these feature embeddings and predict the 8 channel feature maps which is the network's output.
+Temporal Context Module takes in these feature embeddings and predict the multi-channel feature maps which is the network's output.
 <figure>
     <a href="../assets/images/DECODE_1.png"><img src="../assets/images/DECODE_1.png"></a>
     <figcaption>Proposed Architecture (Credits: https://arxiv.org/abs/1907.00770).</figcaption>